burnsajohn/predictTrophicMode/README.txt

 #
 #Usage:
 #
 #For either mode, the first step is to search the ~14k HMMs against the proteins from your genome or transcriptome.
-The HMMs included with the model (the file with all 14k HMMs can be downloaded here: "https://figshare.com/articles/DiverseGenome-AllvAll-cluster_HMMs/5285818".
-Unzip the file "phag_nonphag-allVall-any3diverse.hmmCAT.hmm.gz" and run hmmsearch as follows.) will only work with proteins.
+The 14k+ HMMs defining the proteins in the moodel can be downloaded here: "https://figshare.com/articles/DiverseGenome-AllvAll-cluster_HMMs/5285818".
+Unzip the file "phag_nonphag-allVall-any3diverse.hmmCAT.hmm.gz" and run hmmsearch as follows.
+Will only work with proteins.
 The script expects a list of models that have a significant hit (evalue<=1e-5) to some protein in your genome/transcriptomes of interest.
-To get such a list, run the following commands on a compter/server with HMMER3 installed.
+To get such a list, run the following commands on a computer/server with HMMER3 installed.
 #
 #define files, names